18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Do you have a need for speed, or are you a fan of the legendary hog?
 Either way, the Harley-Davidson Museum on Canal Street tops the list of the top points of interest in Milwaukee for motorcycle enthusiasts.

 The 20-acre grounds have everything a Harley-Davidson fan could ever want, from vintage bikes on display to exhibitions to expert engineers and guides who can answer all your burning questions about its motorcycles.
-Outside of the two floors worth of collections, you can find some amazing shops and restaurants to break up your day.

-After learning about all things Harley Davidson, stroll south to explore the diverse Walker’s Point neighborhood.
-Start by ducking into the popular Great Lakes Distillery & Tasting Room for a couple drinks with friends before letting your tastebuds explore the area’s dining scene.
+Start by ducking into the popular Great Lakes Distillery & Tasting Room (616 W Virginia St), one of our favorite stops in the area.
+Sip on a couple of their signature cocktails (like the Door County Sour or Walker’s Point Lemonade) with friends before letting your tastebuds explore the area’s dining scene.

 Historic Third Ward

 After a long day of sightseeing experiences, hit up one of the many restaurants, brewpubs, or bars.
-Find a spot on a patio and relax over a couple of beers and enjoy the district’s unique flavors.
+Find a spot on a patio to relax over a couple of beers and enjoy the district’s unique flavors.

 Milwaukee Art Museum